Ko makes steady start to final major of year

 World number one Jin Young Ko looks out of running with a five-over 76 on day one.

-The top of the leaderboard sees eight different nations including Shibuno's Japan, Korda's USA, Gaby Lopez of Mexico, Louise Duncan of Scotland, Minjee Lee of Australia, France's Celine Boucher, In Chee Chun of South Korea and Maja Stark of Sweden.
+The top of the leaderboard sees nine different nations including Shibuno's Japan (-6), Korda's USA (-5), Gaby Lopez of Mexico (-4), Louise Duncan of Scotland (-4), Jodie Ewart Shadoff of England (-3), Minjee Lee of Australia (-3), France's Celine Boutier (-3), In Chee Chun of South Korea (-3) and Maja Stark of Sweden (-3).

 Duncan could be one to watch on a home Scottish course.
 She was the breakout star of the week at the 2021 Women's Open Championship at Carnoustie Golf Links, where she was the leading amateur and finished tied for 10th.